tloredo/sdss_legacy/README.md

 ### Quick looks at object data

-Two convenience functions display summaries of an object's data in your default web browser.
+Two convenience functions let you display summaries of an object's data in your default web browser.

 ```python
 obj.xp()
 ```

-will open a new tab displaying the [SDSS DR16 Object Explorer](http://skyserver.sdss.org/dr16/en/tools/explore/Summary.aspx?) page for the object, showing an image thumbnail, a plot of the spectrum, and some key summary data (mnemonic: "xp" = "ExPlore").
+will open a new tab displaying the [SDSS DR17 Object Explorer](http://skyserver.sdss.org/dr17/en/tools/explore/Summary.aspx?) page for the object, showing an image thumbnail, a plot of the spectrum, and some key summary data (mnemonic: "xp" = "ExPlore").

 ```python
 obj.cutout()